 Acne is most common during adolescence, but women in particular may be affected in their mid thirties.
 Its cause is usually linked to our hormones, which is why we're more likely to experience it during key changes in our life, such as puberty, or with hormonal disorders that affect women such as Polycystic Ovary Syndrome (PCO).

 For severe acne, our dermatologists may prescribe a stronger cream or gel containing an antibiotic.
 Oral antibiotics can also help, but you may need to take these for several months for the treatment to be affective.
 Creams that contain retinoids (vitamin A) can also be useful.
 There are a number of acidic treatments (known as keratolytics), which may also help.
-These involve applying a cream containing an ingredient such as salicylic acid, or azelaic acid, to the skin.
+These involve applying a cream containing an ingredient such as salicylic acid to the skin.
 These creams help reduce the growth of skin cells that can block the pores and cause acne.

 For women, hormonal treatments such as a contraceptive pill containing progesterone may help.